NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Sin Reservoir.md

 **Prerequisites** Runelord Dedication
 * * *
-During daily preparations, you can indulge in your associated sin.
-When you do, you gain one additional spell slot of any spell rank up to two levels below the highest-level wizard spell you can cast.
-You can prepare only a spell of your specialized school in this slot.
-As with any other act, indulging in your sin might change your alignment if your behavior harms someone else.
+During your daily preparations, you can indulge in your associated sin or meditate on its values (and risks).
+When you do, you gain one additional spell slot of any spell level up to two levels below the highest-level wizard spell you can cast.
+You can prepare only one of your curriculum spells in this slot.

-*Source: Pathfinder Secrets of Magic*
+*Source: Pathfinder Lost Omens Rival Academies*
-*OGL*
+*ORC*